Everything Building & Plumbing

 - designing development

-- Council application processes - development applications & building and plumbing applications.
+- Council application processes -planning applications & building and plumbing applications

-As you may be aware, new building regulations came into operation on 1st January 2017.
+As you may be aware, new building and plumbing regulations came into operation on 1st January 2017.
 These regulations change the current way building and plumbing permits are issued and categorise work into "notifiable", "low risk" or "high risk" work.
+For more information on the Directors Determination Categories of Building and Plumbing Work go to www.cbos.tas.gov.au

 Flinders Council acknowledges that the building regulations may be hard to decifer.
 In an attempt to assist you with the determination of your building class, and also protect you from any possible subsequent action in the future, Council are offering an assessment service for all building works.
 Simply complete our Development Enquiry Form and submit to Council with drawings for your proposed works and staff will provide you with the neccessary advice to ensure that your development is legal.
 If your proposal is found to be exempt, Council will issue you with this confirmation.
 This confirmation will provide assurance for years to come if Council Officers or the Regulations change